QDot 8086

 For example, if we would like to easily find, within a debug session,

-the entry point for the factorial
+the entry point for the factorial function we defined, the following

 code put at the very line before the function definition does the job: